toolisticon/FluApiGen/README.md

 Methods defined in those interfaces are only allowed to return other fluent api interfaces, except for closing commands.

 All method parameters and methods that close a backing bean creation must be annotated with the _FluentApiBackingBeanField_ annotation which defines which value should be written.
-Of course parameter and value type must match.
+Of course parameter and value type must match or a correct converter must be used.

 Default methods will completely be ignored by the processor and can be used to transform parameters and to delegate calls to another interface method.